ajbogh/normandy/README.md

 **Houndify:**

 Normandy uses Houndify for speech recognition beyond the keyword.
 Houndify provides a limited free developer account that you can use for limited API requests (100 per day).
+Houndify API usage is protected by an offline keyword to reduce amount of online requests.

 Register for a free developer account in Houndify.